ibraheemdev/ibraheemca/content/posts/2020-09-11-why-learn-rust.md

 // and will be freed from memory
 ```

 Thanks to Rust's ownership tracking, the lifetime of ALL memory allocated by a program is strictly tied to one function, which will ultimately go out of scope.
-This also allows Rust to determine when memory is no longer needed and can be cleaned up at compile time, resulting in efficient usage of memory *and* more performant memory access.
+This also allows Rust to determine when memory is no longer needed and clean it up at compile time, resulting in efficient usage of memory *and* more performant memory access.

 [Skylight](https://www.skylight.io/), an early adopter of Rust was able to [reduce their memory usage](https://www.rust-lang.org/static/pdfs/Rust-Tilde-Whitepaper.pdf) from 5GB to 50MB by rewriting certain endpoints from Java to Rust.